DeepRank/deeprank/docs/deeprank.tools.rst

 This module contains a series of core tools used for the feature calculations in DeepRank.
 These tools are at the moment:

-    - sasa : a simple solvent surface area calculator
+    - sasa: a simple solvent surface area calculator
-    - sparse : a 3D sparse matrix engine
+    - sparse: a 3D sparse matrix engine